aixcoder-plugin/issue-tracker/template/feature_request.md

 #### Describe the request

-A clear description of what the improvements are,  and how can it help develops.
+A clear description of what the improvements are,  and how can it help developers.